wtonribeiro/nominal-ac/Impl-Equiv/Experiments/README.md

-**Experiments with the implementations of the nominal A, C and AC-checking algorithms**
+**Experiments with the implementations of the nominal A, C and AC-checking algorithm**

 **File** | Short description